In a simple and perfect world, the development of a project would proceed linearly, as shown in Figure 1.

 - Open Leaf

 A open leaf is a leaf that is not closed.

-A fork occurs when a check-in has two or more direct (non-merge) children in the same branch.
+A fork is when a check-in has two or more direct (non-merge) children in the same branch.

 - Branch Point

-Check-in 4 of figure 3 is not a leaf because it has a child (check-in 5) in the same branch.
-Check-in 9 of figure 5 also has a child (check-in 10) but that child is in a different branch, so check-in 9 is a leaf.
-Because of the closed tag check-in 9, it is a closed leaf.
+Check-in 4 of Figure 3 is not a leaf because it has a child (check-in 5) in the same branch.
+Check-in 9 of Figure 5 also has a child (check-in 10) but that child is in a different branch, so check-in 9 is a leaf.
+Because of the closed tag on check-in 9, it is a closed leaf.

 Check-in 2 of Figure 3 is considered a "fork" because it has two children in the same branch.
 Check-in 2 of Figure 5 also has two children, but each child is in a different branch, hence in Figure 5, check-in 2 is considered a "branch point."